 - Repeated exposure to traumatic events as a result of your work.
 For example: first responders, medical professionals, and law enforcement officials can repeatedly witness others’ deaths or physical trauma, and they can experience PTSD symptoms as a result.

 How you or your loved one experiences PTSD can vary, but the most common PTSD symptoms include:

 - Flashbacks: You feel like you are re-experiencing the trauma and cannot distinguish between the memory of the trauma and reality.
 For example, you may hear fireworks, believe you are in combat, and behave accordingly, even if you are safe in your home.

 - Nightmares: Graphic nightmares from which you wake up sweating, crying, or having trouble breathing

-- Feeling irritable, anxious, easily angered, or jumpy, even when there doesn’t seem to be a cause.
+- Feeling irritable: You are overly anxious, easily angered, or jumpy, even when there doesn’t seem to be a cause.

 Where Can I Find PTSD Treatment and Support?

 Like any other physical or mental illness, your PTSD diagnoses is not your fault.
-It does not mean you are damaged goods.
+It does not mean you are damaged goods or that things will never get better.
+There is hope.
 There are plenty of ways to get help.

-It’s important not to feel ashamed of your PTSD and to get support dealing with its causes and treating its symptoms so that you can regain your quality of life and foster healthier relationships with others.
+You do not need to feel ashamed of your PTSD.
+It’s very brave to ask for support.
+With help, you can learn to both deal with the causes of your PTSD and treat its symptoms.
+You can regain your quality of life and foster healthier relationships with others.
 PTSD treatment includes: